Patch-Based Diffusion for Data-Efficient, Radiologist-Preferred MRI Reconstruction: Experiments

 \section{Experiments}

 We evaluate PaDIS-MRI and FastMRI-EDM \citep{aali2024robustmulticoilmrireconstruction} across several dimensions, against a convex untrained wavelet-sparse reconstruction PICS-L1 \citep{bart}.
 While PICS-L1 does not require any training data, its classical prior struggles to reconstruct fine details and sharp edges at the high undersampling rates we study ($R=7$), and is outperformed by both diffusion models.
+We also include model-based deep learning (MoDL) as a supervised baseline \citep{modl} in our data-efficiency experiments; see Appendix~\ref{appendix:modl} for our SENSE + CG unrolling and training setup.

 We first assess quantitative reconstruction quality as a function of training set size, to validate the data efficiency of the patch-based PaDIS-MRI prior.
-We then examine reconstruction uncertainty by visualizing pixel-wise standard deviations across reconstructions from multiple k-space masks of the same slice.
+We then examine reconstruction consistency by visualizing pixel-wise standard deviations across reconstructions from multiple k-space masks of the same slice.
 Finally, we test robustness to varying k-space undersampling levels and generalization to different contrast types.
 Across all quantitative experiments, we report Peak Signal-to-Noise Ratio (PSNR), Structural Similarity Index (SSIM), and Normalized Root Mean Square Error (NRMSE) compared to fully-sampled ground truth.
 Since there is large variation in metrics among individual images, instead of reporting dataset-wide standard deviation in metrics for each method, we report the mean and standard deviation of per-image pairwise differences between PaDIS-MRI and each baseline.
 These pairwise difference results show that PaDIS-MRI often provides consistent improvement across individual images.
 We evaluate diagnostic quality via expert visual comparison by a panel of three radiologists, who independently assessed each reconstruction in a blinded comparison study with access to ground truth images, but with algorithms anonymized and presented in random order.